Premises Liability Attorneys Representing California Residents

 When trying to decide whether reasonable care was used when a child was illicitly on the property, the court will consider whether it was foreseeable that children would trespass, whether the property owner knew or should have known about a dangerous condition on the property, whether the child should have understood the risk presented by the dangerous condition, and how much the property owner had control over the danger.
 A child injury attorney can help California residents determine how these factors may apply to their case.

 If the condition that caused the accident was something like a pool or an old piece of equipment, it may be foreseeable that a child would come onto the property to inspect it.
 In premises liability cases, adults are held to the standard of an ordinary reasonable person, but when child injuries are involved, a child is only expected to use the degree of care that a reasonably careful child of the same experience, knowledge, intelligence, and age would use in a particular situation.
 Kids under the age of five are considered to be unable to act negligently as a matter of law, so if your child was injured on someone else’s property, the other side is unlikely to raise the issue of whether your child was comparatively negligent.

 It may be frightening as a parent to know that your child’s injuries may affect them significantly for the rest of their life.
 You may hold a negligent property owner accountable.
-If you are interested in pursuing a premises liability claim, you should consult our Sacramento child injury attorneys.
+If you are interested in pursuing a premises liability claim, you should consult our California child injury attorneys.
 We provide skillful legal representation to clients from our Folsom office.
-To obtain a free consultation with an injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with a Folsom personal injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.